dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _hl7PSUMWL:

-    :ref:`HL7 Procedure Status Update MWL <hl7PSUMWL>`",boolean,"Specifies if the Status of MWL Items in the DB is updated to COMPLETED for a received study after the configured HL7 Procedure Status Update Delay.
+    :ref:`HL7 Procedure Status Update MWL <hl7PSUMWL>`",boolean,"Specifies if the Status of MWL Items in the DB is updated to COMPLETED for a received study after the configured HL7 Procedure Status Update Delay only if no notification to HL7 receivers is configured.
 May be overwritten by configured values for particular Archive Network AEs.

     (hl7PSUMWL)"
     "